Logo

 Fannie Lou Hamer was not rich, as confirmed by her clothing and vernacular.

-For instance, activists like Roy Wilkins said Hamer was "ignorant", and President Lyndon B Johnson looked down on her.
+For instance, NAACP leader Roy Wilkins said Fannie Lou Hamer was "ignorant", and President Lyndon Johnson looked down on her.

-Fannie Lou Hamer witnessed her mother be brave enough to walk around with a concealed pistol to protect her children from white land owners who were known to beat sharecroppers' children.
+Fannie Lou Hamer had seen her mother walk around with a concealed pistol in an attempt to protect her children from white land owners who were known to beat sharecroppers' children.

 Fannie Lou Hamer's family encouraged her to recite her poetry to the family and their guests.